nuremics/nuremics-labs/README.md

         # </> your code </>
 ```

 Note that the **Proc** should at some point produce output data, typically in the form of files or folders generated during the execution of its operations.
-To make this output trackable by the **NUREMICS®** framework, it must be registered in the `self.output_paths` dictionary using a label that is unique to the **Proc** (e.g., `"out1"`).
-This label will later serve to connect the output data produced by the current **Proc** within a broader application workflow.
+To make these output data trackable by the **NUREMICS®** framework, each must be registered in the `self.output_paths` dictionary using a label that is unique to the **Proc** (e.g., `"out1"`).
+Using the dictionary syntax `self.output_paths["out1"]` effectively declares an output variable named `out1`, which will later be instantiated by assigning it a specific file or folder name when integrating the **Proc** into a broader application workflow.

 ```python
 import attrs